 But how does one write a good travel book?
-And how does one write a good travel book in the digital age, when one not only has other writers but bloggers, Instagrammers, and vloggers as competition?
-We propose that there are three simple keys to a successful travel book which will set you apart.
+And how does one write a good travel book in the digital age, when one not only has other writers as competition but also bloggers, Instagrammers, and vloggers?
+We propose that there are three simple keys to writing and publishing a successful travel book that will set you apart.

 ONE: Figure out what holds your experiences together.
-When you’re traveling, often it’s enough simply to be on the move; everything feels like it holds together and makes sense together simply because it’s happening in sequence and to you.
-But when you sit down to write your book, whether you’re drawing on memory or your travel journals or your Instagram account, you’ll quickly realize that the story doesn’t fit perfectly together afterward … unless of course there’s some singular and deeply traumatic or life-changing event which takes place while abroad.
-The recent spate of tsunami and natural disaster memoirs falls into this category, but most people don’t live through tsunamis, and people want to read all sorts of travel narratives, including ones without that sort of defining event.
+When you are traveling, often it’s enough simply to be on the move; everything feels like it holds together and makes sense together simply because it’s happening in sequence and to you.
+But when you sit down to write your book, whether you’re drawing on memory or your travel journals or your Instagram account, you’ll quickly realize that the story doesn’t fit perfectly together so easily afterward.
 So how do you keep all the various fiddly bits from flying to pieces?
 You figure out a narrative architecture, just as you would with fiction!
-Who are your characters, and what are we meant to learn about them?
+Who are your characters, and what are readers meant to learn about them?
 Will you keep your book linear in time and place or will you let themes and life lessons be your chapter anchors?
-Diagram your various ideas and pick the one that feels right to you … and the most together.
-The architecture matters, and travel books which adhere to a linear timeline aren’t the only ones worth reading.
+Diagram your various ideas and pick the one that feels right to you … and the most cohesive.

 TWO: Craft the perfect name.
-After all, you’re self-publishing, and no one else gets to tell you what to name your book!
-And consider all the great titles to all of the equally great travel-related books you’ve read recently.
-Cheryl Strayed’s Wild comes to mind–short and sweet–but so too does Bill Bryson’s In a Sunburned Country, less short but no less evocative.
-There’s Stephan Braxton’s An American Nomad, which tells you everything you need to know, and Kay Peterson’s Chasing Rainbows, which raises images of light-drenched asphalt and lush hillsides rushing by, doesn’t it?
-A good title is more than just a sales point later on; it’s the anchor for your book, and central to how you conceive of your experience.
+Consider all the great titles to all of the equally great travel-related books you’ve read recently.
+Cheryl Strayed’s Wild comes to mind (short and sweet) but so does Bill Bryson’s In a Sunburned Country (direct and evocative).
+There’s Stephan Braxton’s An American Nomad, which tells you everything you need to know; and Kay Peterson’s Chasing Rainbows, which raises images of light-drenched asphalt and lush hillsides rushing by.
+A good title is more than just a search term; it’s the anchor for your book, and central to how you conceive of your experience.
 Don’t wait to come up with a title.
 The moment you find your title is the moment you find the heart of your travel narrative.